Quick Guide to Fixing Computer Hardware

 Memory errors are easy to fix.
 Simply remove and replace the bad memory stick.

 The problem is identifying that you have a memory error, since many are transient (they occur sporadically).
-If you suspect a memory problem, run an intensive memory checker utility like Linux's Memtest86 or Hiren's Boot CD.
+If you suspect a memory problem, run an intensive memory checker utility like that in the Ultimate Boot CD, Linux's Memtest86, or Hiren's Boot CD.
 Take the time to run the long or extended test (not the short or quick test).
-Run it overnight if necessary.
+Sometimes it's most convenient to let a long test run overnight.

 You can also set the UEFI/BIOS to test the memory upon startup at the expense of a longer boot.
 This test will not be as thorough as Memtest86 or Hiren's.

-If you need to add memory to your computer, you can take a look at the labels on your existing memory to see what kind of memory will work.
-But sometimes those labels are confusing.
+To add memory to your computer, shut down your computer and take a look inside.
+You'll see if you have available slot(s) into which to insert additional memory sticks.
+You can also read the labels on your existing memory to see what kind of memory will work.
+But those labels are often confusing.

 After adding memory, always enter your UEFI/BIOS configuration panels on your next boot to ensure it's properly recognized before booting all the way into your operating system.